Apio Developer Environment¶

 Install the 'Invoke' tool¶

-Apio development tasks are defined in the file tasks.py
+Apio development tasks are defined in the file tasks.py which is executed by the invoke command.
+To install the invoke command run

 pip install invoke